erpushpinderrana/jenkins-terraform-aws/jenkins_scripts/README.md

 # Jenkins Setup
-It includes dockers and terraform.
+It also installs dockers and terraform in Jenkins container.

 ## Quick Setup
 1. Clone this repository and move to jenkins_scripts folder and run the below command: